kengz/Notes-on-AI-realization/Main.md

 ## Feasibility Assumptions
-From the standpoint of physics, the human brain is an assemblage of highly ordered matter which can be reproduced if given a complete blueprint.
+From the standpoint of physics, the human brain is an assemblage of highly ordered matter which can be reconstructed if given a complete blueprint.
 The human brain shall be seen as a superset of the definition of computers that is more universal than the Universal Turing Machine.
 In principle, if one can sufficiently replicate the neuro-structure of the human brain, together with necessary input/output (perception/action) interface, then one can simulate a fully-functional human mind, i.e. intelligence.

-It is intuitive that since the human brain, as all matters in the universe, obey the same physics, the application of these laws guarantees the feasibility of reproducing an intelligent, conscious entity.
-It is then up to us to reverse-engineer the human brain and its perceptual/actual extensions to obtain a blueprint for AI.
+It is intuitive that since the human brain, as all matters in the universe, obeys the same physics, the application of these laws guarantees the feasibility of reproducing an intelligent, conscious entity.
+It is then up to us to reverse-engineer the human brain and its perceptual/responsive extensions to obtain a blueprint for AI.

-## Origin of this Work
-The idea first started in Summer 2014 at the Perimeter Institute for Theoretical Physics, when the author discussed the definition of intelligence with his colleagues.
-The discussion was influenced by their background in quantum physics and quantum information/computation.

-Later, when the author was delving in computer science and doing theoretical math, the idea came into mind: "Can a computer do proofs like a mathematician?"

 #### The Difference between a Computer and a Human Mind